 A Course Rep's role is to gather feedback, ideas and issues from their peers on their course so that they can take them forward to meetings in their Schools, Rep Forums at the SU, and to the relevant University and Students' Union staff.

 They will work closely with their School Rep to play a part in creating an effective, fulfilling academic experience for every student at the University of Lincoln.
 Course Reps are supported by academics and Students' Union staff, the Vice President Education, and their School Reps and College Officer.

 School Reps oversee the work of the Course Reps within their respective School and support them in their role.
 They will attend various University and College committees and meetings, and should encourage their Course Reps to attend the necessary events, including Rep Forums.

 School Reps also focus on encouraging their peers to complete surveys so that feedback within their School is as comprehensive as possible.

 There are four College Officers - one for each College (Arts, Social Science, Lincoln International Business School, and Science).
 College Officers filter information and targets down to their School Reps and oversee the work of their Rep team.
-They will attend various University and College meetings and work closely with the Vice President Academic Affairs.
+They will attend various University and College meetings and work closely with the Vice President Education.

 Postgraduate Reps are elected by the Schools to represent their peers at Subject Committee Meetings and at wider College and Institutional Committees.
 Some larger courses have a PG Rep per course.
 They will regularly meet with the other academic representatives to discuss the progress of postgraduate programmes within the School.